 How long do I need to be in home isolation?

-Getting to your home or hotel if you are a returned traveller
+Getting to your home or a hotel if you are a returned traveller

-You can travel directly to your home or hotel by private car, public transport, taxi or ride-share, or continue with onward flights if:
+People should travel directly to the place where they will undertake their self-isolation (home or a hotel).
+They can travel by private car, taxi or ride-share, or continue with onward flights provided that they are well.

-When in home isolation, you should monitor yourself for symptoms.
-Watch for:
+You should monitor yourself for any new symptoms.
+Watch particularly for:

 - shortness of breath (difficulty breathing)

-- Call your doctor or healthdirect on 1800 022 222.
-When you call, tell them where you have travelled, or that you are a close contact of a person with COVID-19.
+- Call the healthdirect hotline on 1800 022 222.
+When you call, tell them you have recently travelled overseas.

-- Visit your local Emergency Department.
-When you arrive, immediately tell staff where you have travelled, or that you are a close contact of a person with COVID-19.
+- Visit your nearest COVID-19 clinic.
+When you arrive, immediately tell staff where you have travelled.

 Separate yourself from the other people in your home